What To Do if Your Dog Gets Sprayed By a Skunk

 - Ensuring your property isn’t infested with mice or other pests

 Skunks feed on small pests and mice.
-So if you find you’re getting frequent visits from the skunks in your neighbourhood, you may actually have a larger pest problem at bay.
+So if you find you’re getting frequent visits from the skunks in your neighborhood, you may actually have a larger pest problem at bay.

 Getting Rid of Smells on Your Dog